-Nice Carnival has 3 separate types of events: the main corso carnavalesque, consisting of parades of the aforementioned satirical “grosses têtes” (big heads) in a theme (this year was King of the Media), the batailles des fleurs (flower battles) and since 2015 Lou Queernaval (gay carnival).
+Nice Carnival has 2 separate types of events: the main corso carnavalesque, consisting of parades of the aforementioned satirical “grosses têtes” (big heads) in a theme (this year was King of the Media), and the batailles des fleurs (flower battles).
 I’ve always chosen to go to the corso carnivalesque, not only because it’s the main focus and the floats are huge, imposing and very clever but because there are sections of the parade which are free.
-Last year I also went to the first ever Lou Queernaval which was also free (I don’t know if it was this year), but the flower battles are never free and this is what gets my goat.
+However, the flower battles are never free and this is what gets my goat.

 For me the essence of carnival is that it is popular entertainment for the people, for free!
 Perhaps it’s because the first carnival I ever went to properly (other than a few hours in a squash at Notting Hill many years before) was Trinidad Carnival, where for 3 days I partied hard in the streets, surrounded by all walks of life, mingling with the bands, performers and entertainers, free to go wherever I liked, not held back by barriers.
 I have no idea if it’s still like that in Trinidad (oh I hope so), I know the world has changed and security measures have to be in place but my experience there set the standard, and it set it very high.
 Nice Carnival is very different and as I said earlier I used to love it, until this year I always managed to find a spot for free without barriers where it was possible to get up close to the performers and really join in.